tsedio/tsed/docs/docs/pipes.md

 <<< @/docs/docs/snippets/pipes/async-transformer-pipe-usage.ts

 ::: tip
-The previous example use two pipes decorators which are dependent to each other.
+The previous example uses two pipes decorators which are dependent on each other.
 We can summarize it by declaring a custom decorator:

 <<< @/docs/docs/snippets/pipes/pipes-decorator.ts
 :::

 ## Get options from decorator

-Sometime it might be useful to forward option from decorator used on parameters to the registered Pipe.
+Sometimes it might be useful to forward options from a decorator used on parameters to the registered Pipe.

 Let's focus on our previous decorator example, by adding extra parameter options: